Azure-Samples/cosmosdb-dotnet-create-documentdb-and-configure-for-eventual-consistency/README.md

 - csharp
 products:
 - azure
-services: Cosmos-DB
+extensions:
-platforms: dotnet
+- services: Cosmos-DB
-author: yaohaizh
+- platforms: dotnet
 ---

 # Create a DocumentDB and configure it with eventual consistency using C# #

  Azure CosmosDB sample -
   - Create a CosmosDB configured with eventual consistency
   - Get the credentials for the CosmosDB
   - add collection to the CosmosDB
   - Delete the CosmosDB.

 ## Running this Sample ##